russellcayless/Qualys/qu_patching.md

 ---

 ## ✅ Lab Objective
-By branding your organization’s Microsoft 365 sign-in experience, users can visually confirm they are on the real company login portal:

 - Download and install Qualys cloud agent on Windows 11 device
 - Identify if any patches are required